iPlumb3r/EcosystemMapping/1_Semantic/About_Intentional_VS_Extensional_Dichotomy_EN.md

 __Note__ :
 If there was only one thing to remember, it would be this :
-There are NO intentional ITEMS/individuals AND ITEMS/extensional individuals...
+There are NO intentional ITEMS/individuals AND ITEMS/extensional individuals ...
 ...
-BUT ONLY ITEMS/Individuals who have an intentional ASPECT AND an extensional ASPECT
+BUT ONLY ITEMS/Individuals who have BOTH an intentional ASPECT AND an extensional ASPECT

 What's that for?